 No matter how you put it, gambling is an addiction.
+“Addiction to gambling has many common characteristics with addiction to alcohol and drugs,” explains Antonis Parios, a Greek psychotherapist.
 Though gambling may not be drugs, it still can influence your teens’ brains in ways similar to drug addiction.
 If gambling during adolescence is not appropriately addressed, it will evolve into an addiction problem during adulthood.

 If you think that your children are becoming more receptive to online gambling, no matter how harmless it may seem, you have to communicate with them about the long-term consequences.
 On the other hand, if the problem has gone out of hand, you always have the option to seek guidance and professional help for the sake of your teen’s gambling habits.